CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 ### Council Act 22.3

-> Belgravia granted land as a non-autonomous town.
-Yergo appointed as the main government liaison with Belgravia, and is to be their chief adviser/supervisor.
+> ~~Belgravia granted land as a non-autonomous town.
+Yergo appointed as the main government liaison with Belgravia, and is to be their chief adviser/supervisor.~~

 _(Retired via [Council Act 24.2](#council-act-24-2))_

-TODO: Retired laws should be strikethroughed?

 ## Decisions of the Third Council of the New Era - October 12th, 2021 to December 13th, 2021